Duncan Mak

 • A member of the Gallery team, responsible for the product gallery used by the VistaPrint website.

 Fixed existing bugs and implemented new features as requested by specific product teams.
-Revamped how "popups" are implemented on the site.
+Revamped how "popups" were implemented on the site.

 • Worked alongside a senior developer as part of internal effort to define and select a replacement for the bug and issue tracking system used in the company.
 Met with both technical and non-technical staff members to establish criteria for choosing this replacement.
 Wrote prototype migratory scripts to reveal possible database migration errors.